Fred West: Murder of Anne McFall

 In July 1967, McFall, aged 18 and eight months pregnant with Fred's child, vanished.
 She was never reported missing, but her dismembered remains were found buried at the edge of a cornfield between Much Marcle and Kempley in June 1994.
-Her limbs had been carefully disarticulated, and many phalanges (finger bones) were missing from her body—likely to have been retained as keepsakes; her unborn child may also have been cut from her womb.
+Her limbs had been carefully disarticulated, and many phalanges were missing from her body—likely to have been retained as keepsakes.
+Her unborn child may also have been cut from her womb.
 Fred initially denied he had killed McFall, but confided to one visitor following his arrest that he had stabbed her to death following an argument.
 This explanation is inconsistent with the fact that her wrists were found with sections of dressing gown cord wrapped around them, suggesting she had been restrained prior to her murder.

 The following month, Rena returned to live with Fred, and the couple relocated to the Lake House Caravan Park.
 Their relationship initially improved, but Rena left the following year, again leaving the children in his care.
 On these occasions when Fred had no one to supervise and care for the girls, he temporarily placed them in the care of Gloucestershire social services.